-In particular, understand what goes on behind the scenes with a provider that promises least-cost routing (LCR) in order to deliver lower prices.
-LCR works by being carrier-agnostic, where for each call, carriers are ranked from lowest to highest price, and the call is then attempted over the lowest-cost network.
+Buyers should be particularly wary of any provider that promises least-cost routing (LCR) to deliver lower prices.
+LCR works by being carrier-agnostic.
+For each call, carriers are ranked from lowest to highest price, and the call is attempted over the lowest-cost network.
 If the call can’t be completed over the lowest-cost carrier, the call is then attempted over whatever carrier ranks as having the next-lowest cost.

-The Challenges of Using LCR
+The challenges of using LCR

-If a SIP trunking provider uses LCR, its calls may be routed to whatever network provides the lowest rate for that particular time and location, regardless of connection quality.
+If a SIP trunking provider uses LCR, its calls may be routed to whatever network provides the lowest rate for a particular time and location, regardless of connection quality.
 By focusing only on cost, LCR users may experience challenges such as:

-- **One-Way Audio:** Similar to jitter, those who are on calls made via LCR can experience one-way audio if voice packets aren’t properly transmitted.
+- One-way audio: Similar to jitter, those who are on calls made via LCR can experience one-way audio if voice packets aren’t properly transmitted.
 When this occurs, it can result in only one party being able to hear the call, while the other party hears nothing and might think that the call dropped or the other person hung up.

-- **Lack of Caller ID Retention: **Calls transmitted using LCR don’t always retain calling line identification (CLI), which means the recipient might get a call from a number that displays as “Unknown”.
+- Lack of Caller ID retention: Calls transmitted using LCR don’t always retain calling line identification (CLI), which means the recipient might get a call from a number that displays as “Unknown.”
 As we all know, calls from an “unknown” number rarely gets answered.
 Even if the call displays a number, it may be a random number, not the one that the caller wants to display.
 That means that if a customer tries to call back based on the number displayed by the LCR carrier, they may not reach the original caller.

-Selecting the Right Carrier
+Selecting the right carrier

 - Multiple local carrier connections: Similar to the benefits of having strong PoP coverage, having multiple local carrier connections improves routing efficiency because it eliminates latency and call routing.